Explore Cork’s food scene

 Mikey Ryan’s Bar

-Drop into Mikey Ryan’s Bar, a gorgeous gastropub in Cashel and discover authentic Irish fare with a twist.
+Drop into Mikey Ryan’s Bar, a gorgeous gastropub in Cashel, Tipperary and discover authentic Irish fare with a twist.
 Chefs source fresh and organic ingredients from local farmers and artisan producers, creating tasty, traditional food.
-Cashel Blue Cheese is used in many of the dishes and the creamy, mouthwatering flavour is instantly recognisable.
-Head to this spot for a true taste of Tipperary.
+Head to this spot and experience the recognisably mouth-watering flavour of Cashel Blue Cheese, which is used in many of their dishes.

 Savour great food in Wicklow

-There's so much to see and do in this fascinating part of Ireland, head over to our Ireland's Ancient East page and get more inspiration for your next visit.
+There's so much to see and do in this fascinating part of Ireland.
+Check out the range of fun activities in Ireland's Ancient East and get more inspiration for your next visit.